moj-analytical-services/intro_to_github_training/README.md

 The updated 2023 Github introductory training repository.

-rior to joining the session, you should ensure you are set up on the Analytical Platform - see https://user-guidance.services.alpha.mojanalytics.xyz/get-started.html.
+Prior to joining the session, you should ensure you are set up on the Analytical Platform - see https://user-guidance.services.alpha.mojanalytics.xyz/get-started.html.

 You should then work through the following: